How to Avoid These Common Spring Gardening Problems

 Testing Your Soil Temperature

 Get yourself a good soil thermometer to test the temperature of the soil before planting.
-Resist the urge to plant your seedlings in the garden by ensuring the soil temperature is at least 55 to 65 degrees on a consistent daily basis for one week before planting and the danger of frost has passed and who knows when that’ll be!
+Resist the urge to plant your seedlings in the garden by ensuring the soil temperature is at least 55 to 65 degrees on a consistent daily basis for one week before planting, and the danger of frost has passed, and who knows when that’ll be!

 Starting Seeds Too Soon

 I have been guilty of planting too soon.
-One hopeful spring, I was anticipating a very successful huge garden.
+One hopeful spring, I was anticipating a very successful, huge garden.
 I started all my vegetable seeds and was expecting to place them in their prepared plots as carefully planned.
-I disregarded many recommendations for certain seeds and started them anyway such as corn and pumpkins.
+I disregarded many recommendations for certain seeds and started them anyway, such as corn and pumpkins.

 Once I soon learned that you cannot start corn and pumpkins indoors and hope for a successful transplant, I switched gears and planned to plant them directly outside once the soil warmed up.
 Well, maybe pumpkins, but mine did not do well that year.
-Corn does not like to be transplanted and I knew this and started the seeds indoors anyway.
-They were shocked that I did this to them and they punished my efforts by not growing well.
-Therefore, be sure to follow each seed according to the packaging of how to germinate and grow them.
-I learned my lesson quickly that corn grows rapidly and does not transplant well.
+Corn does not like to be transplanted, and I knew this and started the seeds indoors anyway.

-Do not start your seedlings of any kind too early as you will cause unnecessary stress on their part to survive too long in tiny growing trays and inadequate lighting.
+Do not start your seedlings of any kind too early, as you will cause unnecessary stress on their part to survive too long in tiny growing trays and inadequate lighting.

 As mentioned at the beginning of this post, spring weather is inconsistent and unpredictable.
 If you start your seeds too soon indoors, you just may find yourself fighting to keep them alive until the unexpected cold temperatures and the threat of snow have passed.